Questions You Should Ask If Your Doctor Prescribes Opioids

 Certainly, you should contact your medical professional should you find yourself in more pain even after taking the medication.
 Additionally, your doctor should be able to refer you to an addiction specialist or other outpatient rehabilitation program, but ideally, your doctor should be monitoring your usage in a way that avoids and mitigates addiction.

 If you have other questions about opioid usage, or if you are concerned about prescription opioid abuse, contact us.
-We’re here to help you manage your pain, and can develop a personalized program that best fits your needs.
+We’re here to help you manage your pain and develop a personalized program that best fits your needs.

 Contact Us